kamalGoku/Meta/SD/Problems/AdClickAggregator.md

 ## Non-Functional Req
   - ask about the scale, like 10M AU and 10K clicks/sec
+  - Scalable to support a peak of 10k clicks per second
+  - Low-latency analytics queries for advertisers (sub-second response time)
+  - Fault-tolerant and accurate data collection.
+We should not lose any click data.
+  - As real-time as possible.
+Advertisers should be able to query data as soon as possible after the click.
+  - Idempotent click tracking.
+We should not count the same click multiple times.

 ## System Interface
  - input: Ad click metrics from users